Overview

 | Best used for | Campaign optimisation | Business profitability decisions |

-A campaign can show a 5:1 ROAS and still be unprofitable if gross margins are below 20% and overhead is high.
+A campaign can show a 5:1 ROAS and still be unprofitable if gross margins sit below 20% and overhead is high.
 ROAS is a traffic and revenue efficiency metric; ROI is a financial health metric.
-Use both.
+Use both together.

 Platform ROAS Benchmarks

 These are industry reference points, not targets.
-Your break-even ROAS must always take priority over benchmarks.
+Your break-even ROAS always takes priority over benchmarks.

 | Platform | Typical ROAS Range | Notes |